AmandeepTomar/KotlinBasics/README.md

 ### Coroutine Context

-- Every coroutine has a coroutine context.
+- Every coroutine has a coroutine context. an interface in Kotlin that defines the behavior of a coroutine using a collection of elements
+- The important elements of CoroutineContext are:
+    - Job , CoroutineDispatcher, CoroutineName, CoroutineExceptionHandler

 ### Coroutine Dispatchers